 - Research Australia.

-The first consultations were completed in August 2020 with the clinical trials research community.
-The outcomes of these consultations are detailed in the Development Priorities Consultation Report.
+From 2020 to 2023, we focused our work on the clinical trials community.
+The first consultations were completed in August 2020, and the outcomes of these consultations are detailed in the Development Priorities Consultation Report.
 These set the direction of the asset based on the data development principles.

 A second round of consultations were held with key stakeholders: clinical trialists, research participants, and health consumers.
 These workshops validated and refined HeSANDA’s approach.
 The outcomes are detailed in the Stakeholder Consultation Report.

 Following the consultation phase, ARDC then collaborated with a network of more than 70 health research organisations to co-design HeSANDA’s national infrastructure.
-We continue to work with these organisations over the Development and Deployment phases.
+We continue to work with these organisations over the Development phase.

 The consultative approach we’ve adopted has produced a set of community and stakeholder-defined Guiding Principles that inform the development process and broader HeSANDA initiative.